-Make necessary arrangement if passenger transportation is needed from a remote parking location to the concourse or terminal.
+Make the necessary arrangements if passenger transportation is needed from a remote parking location to the concourse or terminal.
 Vehicles must be operated by properly qualified driver/escorts when accessing any movement area, non-movement area, or the SIDA.

 Implement corporate aircraft diversion plan.